 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Buscopan® IBS Relief; Boehringer Ingelheim Limited Consumer Healthcare, The electronic Medicines Compendium.
-Dated July 2013.
+Manufacturer's PIL, Buscopan® IBS Relief; Sanofi, The electronic Medicines Compendium.
+Dated July 2017.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.